krolow/cv/README.md

 - Technical Projects Architecture;
 - Projects Estimations;
 - Define technologies to be used;
-- Find and create new solutions improve the development process;
+- Find and create new solutions to improve the development process;
 - Lead Development Teams;
-- Control the Team work;
+- Control the Teamwork;
 - Control the Team projects;
-- Apply Training for the Backend Team;
+- Apply for Training for the Backend Team;
 - Create assignments for the Backend Team;
 - Define standards for the team;
 - Create solutions for any task or problem that arises.